 Think of exams like a performance.
 Imagine you’re a cellist, or dancer, on stage in front of an audience - the cellist practices scales and reading and playing music; the dancer moves through the choreography again and again - both with the ultimate aim of not making a single mistake when they start performing on stage.

 Big tests are no different!
-If you practice diligently and give yourself time to prepare leading up to that big “performance” day, you’ll earn that A grade.
+While tests can be a big source of anxiety, if you practice diligently and give yourself time to prepare leading up to that big “performance” day, you’ll be on track to earn that A grade.

 To get you started, here are 3 tips on strategic test prep: